White Witch (DC Comics): Reboot version

-In post-Zero Hour continuity, Mysa was no longer Dream Girl's sister from Naltor, but rather, the daughter of Mordru.
+In post-Zero Hour continuity, Mysa is the daughter of Mordru and is unrelated to Dream Girl.
 The only survivor of a group of sorcerers who imprisoned Mordru, she spent a century preparing for his return, including planting the seeds for Zoe Saugin's powers and manipulating much of the girl's life to make her an ally against Mordru's next rise.
-After Mordru rose again, Mysa (who resembled the pre-Zero Hour Hag at this point) was reverted to the age at which she first defeated him and helped the Legion imprison him once more.

-Mysa settled on Sorcerer's World and fell in love with Dragonmage.

 Threeboot version

-In the "Threeboot" continuity, White Witch has appeared as a member of Mekt Ranzz's Wanderers.
+In the "Threeboot" continuity, White Witch appears as a member of Mekt Ranzz's Wanderers.
 Her home planet is listed as "unknown".